Hiiirad/personal-notes/Tech Guide/Docker/README.md

 ### Chapter 1 (Docker-Compose Introduction Using an Example)

-This is a sample voting application which provides an interface for a user to vote and another interface to show the results. the application consists of various components such as the voting app which is a web application developed in **Python** to provide the user with an interface to choose between two options a cat and a dog. when you make a selection the vote is stored in **Redis** (In this case, servers as a database in memory).
+This is a sample voting application that provides an interface for a user to vote and another interface to show the results.
+The application consists of various components such as the voting app which is a web application developed in **Python** to provide the user with an interface to choose between two options a cat and a dog.
+When you make a selection, the vote is stored in **Redis** (In this case, servers as a database in memory).
 This vote is then processed by the worker which is an application written in **.NET**.
-The worker application takes the new vote and updates the persistent database which is a **PostgreSQL** that has simply a table with a number of vote for each category cats and dogs. in this case it increments the number of votes for cats as our vote for cats. finally the result of the vote is displayed in a web interface which is another web application developed in **Node.js**.
-This resulting application reads the count of votes from the PostgreSQL database and display it to user. so that is the architecture and dataflow of this simple voting application stack. as you can see this application is built with a combination of different services, different development tools and multiple different development platforms such as Python, Node.js etc. This sample application will be used to showcase how easy it is to setup an entire application stack consisting of diverse components in Docker.
+The worker application takes the new vote and updates the persistent database which is a **PostgreSQL** that merely has a table with several votes for each category cats and dogs.
+In this case, it increments the number of votes for cats as our vote for cats.
+Finally the result of the vote is displayed in a web interface which is another web application developed in **Node.js**.
+This resulting application reads the count of votes from the PostgreSQL database and displays it to the user.
+So that is the architecture and dataflow of this simple voting application stack.
+As you can see, this application is built with a combination of different services, different development tools and multiple different development platforms such as Python, Node.js, etc. This sample application will be used to showcase how easy it is to setup an entire application stack consisting of diverse components in Docker.

 ![Voting App](Images/voting-application.png)